alejandrohdez00/alejandrohdez00.github.io/_posts/2024-10-27-creativity-recombination.md

 This leads us to discover combinations that are hard to find or conceive naturally because they contain concepts that are unavailable to all artists that have used a given set of concepts.
 For instance, no artist who worked in the Renaissance style could have known about airplanes.
 If they did, that would mean these concepts had coexisted in time or imagination (or that Renaissance style has returned in mainstream art, that has not happened as far as I know.)

-Of course, we're making some assumptions here - like limiting our concept world to those used in WikiArt artworks, and assuming artists express all their conceptual knowledge in their work (which might not be realistic, an artist might know about something but choose never to paint it).
+Of course, we're making some assumptions here, like limiting our concept world to those used in WikiArt artworks, and assuming artists express all their conceptual knowledge in their work (which might not be realistic, an artist might know about something but choose never to paint it).
 But it gives us a interesting approximation of cognitive availability and lets us explore these low density or empty spaces of artistic combinations that have never been attempted and hard to even conceive of in our world (dataset).

 If you're interested, you can read the paper [here](https://arxiv.org/abs/2411.11494.)
 However, this post aims to address a broader perspective beyond just discussing the paper.
 The key point is that while combinatorial creativity is often considered the least interesting and is frequently dismissed as the simplest form, it still holds immense power and unexplored potential especially with AI systems now capable of finding and exploiting what we have overlooked.
 Our paper is merely a small step, a toy idea, compared to the progress that still lies ahead.

 <!add images!

-## Dynamics of Creativity
+## Creativity is Divergent

 <div style="display: flex; flex-direction: column; align-items: center; margin: 20px 0;">
   <img src="https://nfgaleria.com/wp-content/uploads/2023/02/ultraleve_sala.jpg" alt="pipoart" style="max-width: 100%; height: auto;">